 Ah, the holiday weddings, they are great.
 Lots of added perks you don't get at other times.
-3 day weekends make Sunday a great option, and the ones that fall on Fridays (2014, July 4 was on a Friday.
+3 day weekends make Sunday a great option, and the ones that fall on Fridays (some years, July 4 is on a Friday.
 Wedding fireworks?
 Sweet.) can make Thursday a great option.
 Thanksgiving is always on a Thursday, and brings family home to celebrate together.
 The night before Thanksgiving is a big party night and people tend to have more flexibility at work, it's a perfectly fine option.
 The Friday after Thanksgiving (Black Friday) is also a great option that shares the benefits of a Saturday wedding (and like I said, you've saved a trip for out-of-town family because they are home for the holiday anyway).
 New Year's Eve and New Year's Day are great options as well.
-New Year's day falls on a Monday in 2018, which means it will create a 3 day weekend (you already know the benefits).
+On certain years, New Year's Day can fall on a Monday, creating a 3 day weekend, and you already know the benefits of that.
 I've DJed many New Year's Eve weddings, and they rock!
 Guests are in a great state of mind, they are happy and in a party mood (a drawback is very limited availability, and you WILL pay more across the board).
 As always, be mindful of your guests and wedding party.
 Not everyone may want to give their holiday weekend up.

 LENGTH OF RECEPTION